 There are some Violins that were made in the 17th century, and they are still played on, they still sound the same as they sounded 400 years ago.
 On the other hand, some Violins that were made 10 years ago are already unplayable.
 Wooden string instruments, especially bowed ones, are extremely fragile and vulnerable.
 Any string player has to be aware of things that can hurt their beloved Violin or other instruments of the family.
-Here we are going to talk about looking after and protecting your instrument.
+In this article we are going to talk about three instrument care tips, which include looking after and protecting your instrument.

 1. The Violin loves to be clean!